luispedro/luispedro_org/content/pages/projects/slif.rst

 It searches through scientific journals, looking for images, which it categorises, makes available, and (in some cases, at least) analyses.

+The SLIF homepage has `many more details <http://murphylab.web.cmu.edu/services/SLIF/>`__, including some historical information and presentation materials.

 References
 ----------

+These are the most recent references, on which I was involved.
 The first paper focus most on the image analysis side of the pipeline, the second of the overall service.

 - **Structured Literature Image  Finder: Extracting Information from Text and Images in Biomedical  Literature** by Luis Pedro Coelho, Amr Ahmed, Andrew